“Wow! This is lives changing!”

 Even with public health insurance available since 1966, only 20% of Kenyans have access to some sort of medical coverage.
 With the population at over 44 million and rising, it means that as many as 35 million Kenyans are excluded from quality health care –– such a story can be said about access to clean water, toilets and sanitary towels in all low-income countries & lower middle-income countries.

-Therefore, RaHa is also:
+Therefore, RaHa Solutions is:

 Click on ‘Accelerate UHC with Receipts… &c ’ and you will start by selecting and or nominating village(s) and school(s).